stat545ubc-2025/collaborative-project-group-1/TEAMWORK.md

 <!-- Division of Labour: How will you divide the work required for this milestone?
 Be sure to include what work will be done individually, so that the work in each teammate’s pull request has clear content.
 -->

+For the first milestone, we all worked collaboratively.
+However, for the second milestone we will likely designate specific group members for each task.

+### _What we did!_ ###

 Kevin: Set up repo and provide initial drafts for documents

 Danielle: Set up group chat (group admin).
 Established groups "GRADED pull request" format as adding an emoji to our name.
 Will also revise the rubric prior to submission and confirm with the group that we have hit all points on the rubric.